PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 To manually match players, we'll use [FindPendingMatchesRequest](/API Documentation/Request API/Multiplayer/FindPendingMatchesRequest.md) and [JoinPendingMatchRequest](/API Documentation/Request API/Multiplayer/JoinPendingMatchRequest.md) in the Test Harness.

-As an example, we'll use the Match configuration described in the previous section - MULTI_MCH.
-However, we'll enable *Manually match players* and we'll adapt scenario 1:
+As an example, we'll use the Match configuration described in the previous section - MULTI_MCH:
+* We'll enable *Manually match players*.
+* We'll select to *Accept Min.
+Players*.

+For manual matching, we'll adapt scenario 1:

   * **Scenario 1A.** Players *1*, *2*, and *3* have skills of *20*, *15*, and *17* respectively.
+Each player submits a *MatchmakingRequest* in that order and each player's request is issued within player *1's* first Threshold period of 10 seconds.
 At 12 seconds - that is, in the 2nd Threshold period for Relative skill-level matching - player 1 submits a *FindPendingMatchesRequest* and will get *FindPendingMatchesResponse* containing Player 3 as a possible Pending Match.

 Players *1* and *3* will NOT be matched automatically BUT we can use *FindPendingMatchRequest* to find out who could potentially be matched, which allows you to decide who you want to match manually.